Why Founder Compensation Breaks Growing Businesses and How to Fix It

 Cash Flow Stress After Every Owner Draw

-If your business experiences predictable cash crunches following monthly or quarterly distributions, that’s a pattern worth examining.
+If your business experiences predictable cash crunches following monthly or quarterly distributions, it may be a sign that there aren’t sufficient funds available to cover both owner draws and operational expenses, leading to cash flow stress.
 The cycle typically looks like this: cash builds up, you take a draw, then the team scrambles to cover payroll or vendor payments.
 The business recovers just in time for the next distribution, and the cycle repeats.

 Key Hires You Cannot Afford to Make

 Growth often requires bringing on leadership talent—an operations director, a sales leader, or a senior technician who can take work off your plate.
+Your business’s income level is a key factor in determining when you can afford to make these strategic hires.
 When compensation is consuming too much cash, these hires keep getting pushed to “next quarter.”
 The opportunity cost shows up as slower growth and continued founder overload.

 Team Resentment and Rising Turnover